Welcome to eBird Hotspots

 Links in plain text are to pages in the eBird website.
 Links in bold text are to pages in this website with additional information about hotspots.

-This website collects descriptions and maps of eBird hotspots from eBird and other websites.
+This website collects tips for birding from local birders and descriptions and maps of eBird hotspots from eBird and other websites.
 In eBird, hotspots are shared locations where birders may report their bird sightings to eBird.
 Hotspots provide birders with information about birding locations where birds are being seen.

-Ken Ostermiller, a volunteer hotspot reviewer for eBird, is the author.
+Ken Ostermiller, a volunteer hotspot reviewer for eBird, created and manages the website.

 eBird is a real-time, online checklist program that has revolutionized the way that the birding community reports and accesses information about birds.
 Jointly sponsored by the Laboratory of Ornithology at Cornell University and the National Audubon Society, eBird provides rich data sources for basic information on bird abundance and distribution.